Olga Miller: Career

 Miller worked in various media, writing for school textbooks, animated films and newspapers; presenting on radio; and illustrating children's stories.
 In 1964, she illustrated The Legends of Moonie Jarl, written by her brother Wilf Reeves, which is the first known published children's book authored by an Aboriginal Australian.
 She illustrated it under her traditional Butchulla name, Wandi, which means "wild duck".

+Beside Maryborough City Hall there is a fountain that features her artwork.
+It was built in 1966 and is dedicated to two nurses who died whilst caring for victims of the 1905 outbreak of pneumonic plague in Maryborough.

 Outside of her media work, she was an activist for K'gari (Fraser Island) issues, often consulted by developers when they wished to build there.
 Describing her advocacy, Miller said she "[made] a nuisance of [herself]", but that she was "not interested in money… just [looking] after the land".

 She was the Caboonya (keeper of records) of the Butchulla people, a role given to her by her grandfather.
 Well-versed in Aboriginal knowledge and a respected historian, she acted as a consultant on Indigenous issues and history throughout her life.
 According to the Queensland Government, she "spent her time educating non-Indigenous Australians about pre-European history and Aboriginals on their own cultural background".